wangjie212/TSSOS/README.md

 MomentOne: true (adding a first-order moment matrix for each variable clique), false
 solution: true (extract an (approximate optimal) solution), false (don't extract an (approximate optimal) solution)

+## The AC-OPF problem
+See the file runopf.jl in examples.

 ## Complex polynomial optimization problems
 TSSOS also supports solving complex polynomial optimization via sparsity adapted complex moment-SOHS hierarchy.
 See [Exploiting Sparsity in Complex Polynomial Optimization](https://arxiv.org/abs/2103.12444) for more details.